LeeHyungGeun/jstash/README.md

-# ui-console
+# log-stack
-Log your console.log with stack trace on UI.
-It will help you debug on Web App.
+Log your JS stack by console.log on UI.